 Learning difficulties may be associated with many different kinds of problems, disorders, illnesses or disabilities – mental and physical alike.
 Students with learning difficulties may request special arrangements to help them in their studies.
 Read the instructions on special arrangements in studies if you feel like you need special arrangements due to a learning difficulty, illness or disability.
+If learning foreign languages is challenging for you, you can apply to participate in the courses organized by Language Centre which take into account learning difficulties and anxieties.
+Read more about the alternatives offered by Language Centre.

 Some learning difficulties may relate to a particular stage of life or situation, while others may be life-long issues.
 Even though nearly everyone experiences some attentiveness problems, and stress, depression or fatigue may heighten such symptoms, the symptoms of Attention Deficit Hyperactivity Disorder (ADHD), i.e., persistent attentiveness problems and/or impulsiveness and hyperactivity, begin in childhood.
 The symptoms may remain, disappear, become less intense or change with age.
 ADHD is often associated with difficulties with executive functioning, which means that planning, carrying out and assessing your own activities may be particularly challenging.
 It is possible to mitigate problems with attentiveness through persistent practice and by learning new techniques.